wavebeem/wavebeem.com/src/blog/2022/why-i-dont-like-usestate.md

 ---
-title: "Why I Don't Like useState"
+title: "Why I don't like useState"
 description:
   "Why useState is so hard to use correctly, and what we can do about it."
 date: "2022-01-25"